Becoming a Sustainable Household

 - Replace inefficient lighting such as halogen down lights with more energy efficient options such as LEDs.

 Solar PV (photovoltaic, or solar power) systems allow householders to produce their own clean renewable electricity.
 PV systems are eligible for Small-Scale Technology Certificates (STCs), a Federal Government incentive.
 Thousands of dollars worth of STCs are currently available.
-By installing PV you can also take advantage of the State Government's Solar Bonus Scheme which allows all the surplus electricity produced by a PV system to be sold into the grid at 8 cents per kWh.
 Read the Clean Energy Council Consumer Guide to PV before buying.

 Further details on solar PV is available on Council's solar PV webpage.